isomerpages/nlb-learning/_science/Teens/Content.md

 Source: [The Physics of Racing Games, Real Engineering](https://www.youtube.com/embed/Xz8RRxYwrhg)

-So, why isn’t physics always realistic in gameplay?
+<p>So, why isn’t physics always realistic in gameplay?
 First, it’s impossible to perfectly simulate real-world physics — there are just too many factors that can’t be accounted for.
-Second, a physics-defying game makes for more exciting gameplay.
+Second, a physics-defying game makes for more exciting gameplay.</p>

-In the game Portal, you’re able to use a gun to create portals which you or objects can travel through.
+<p>In the game Portal, you’re able to use a gun to create portals which you or objects can travel through.
 Over the years, questions from players have been emerging on how the laws of physics would fare through teleportation.
-Can you solve one of these paradoxes?
+Can you solve one of these paradoxes?</p>

 <div class="bp-youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/B19nlhbA7-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-Source: [The Portal Paradox, Minute Physics](https://www.youtube.com/embed/B19nlhbA7-E) If you’d like to try your hand at a physics simulator, head to [My Physics Lab](https://www.myphysicslab.com/).
+Source: [The Portal Paradox, Minute Physics](https://www.youtube.com/embed/B19nlhbA7-E)

+If you’d like to try your hand at a physics simulator, head to [My Physics Lab](https://www.myphysicslab.com/).
 This site offers 50 different simulations, where you’ll be able to edit the variables of the objects to get different results.

 You can also download [Steampunk Puzzle](https://apps.apple.com/us/app/steampunk-puzzle-physics-game/id1211978586) [Physics Game]( https://play.google.com/store/apps/details?id=com.Revampsoft.Steampunk_Puzzle&hl=en_SG&gl=US), a free-to-play app where you aim to get a ball to its container using realistic physics laws.